Axway/amplify-central/content/en/docs/connect_manage_environ/connect_backstage/_index.md

 ## Region support

 Amplify supports three regions, US (default), EU and APAC.
-The data (APIs, traffic) that the agents send to Amplify are stored in one of those regions based on the agent configuration.
+The data (i.e. APIs) that the Discovery agent sends to Amplify is stored in one of those regions based on the agent configuration.

 Use one of the following URLs to access the Amplify UI: